-The creation and management of computer information systems is at the heart of any thriving business in the 21st century.
+The creation and management of computer information systems is at the heart of any thriving business.

-In the SUNY Morrisville Associate of Applied Science (A.A.S.) degree program in computer information systems, you develop the skills needed to employ information systems that helps organizations thrive and grow.
+In the SUNY Morrisville Associate in Applied Science (A.A.S.) degree program in computer information systems, you develop the skills needed to employ information systems that helps organizations thrive and grow.

 Courses focus on interactive program development in a networked, client/server programming environment.
 You will study languages such as Java and Visual Basic and also learn how to use the latest software packages for spreadsheets, graphics, database, communications and multimedia development.